Diabetes can be life-threatening and is a disease that needs to be monitored.

 Kidney disease, or nephropathy, is another common side-effect of diabetes.

-In fact, about 20-30% of type 1 diabetics and 10-20% of type 2 diabetics will develop end-stage kidney disease.
+About 20-30% of type 1 diabetics and 10-20% of type 2 diabetics will develop end-stage kidney disease.

-Having high blood pressure actually raises the incidence of kidney dysfunction and is a contributing factor to kidney failure.
+Having high blood pressure raises the incidence of kidney dysfunction and is a contributing factor to kidney failure.

 A key sign of nephropathy